Animation and Simulation

 Accident simulation is similar to animation as far as the visual end product but the technique is slightly different.
 With a computer simulation, the program software includes a validated physics module that calculates and predicts the movements and/or post-collision dynamics of the vehicles depending on the set of initial conditions input by the expert.
 Those conditions may include vehicle dimensions, weights, crush stiffness, speeds, positions, orientations and driver inputs, to name a few.
 The basic objective with a simulation is that the simulation results match whatever the physical and testimonial evidence indicate regarding post-impact vehicle movements, damage, tire marks, and point of rest positions of the vehicles.
 Simulation results can be incorporated with an animation (as described above) to provide a scientifically based high definition 3-D graphical depiction of a traffic collision event.

-Expert Reconstruction Company LLC primarily utilizes software products under license from ARAS 360 Technologies and Engineering Dynamics Corporation to perform both animations and simulations.
+Expert Reconstruction Company LLC primarily utilizes software products under license from FARO and Engineering Dynamics Corporation to perform both animations and simulations.